 The Hiroshima Peace Memorial Museum was established in 1955 to document the atomic bombing of the city on 6 August 1945.
-In truth and for decades now, I’ve had conflicted feelings about the allied bombing campaign over occupied Nazi territory and also in Japan – largely on account because of the amount of literature I read about the ethics against necessities of the bombing campaigns.
+In truth, and for decades now, I’ve had conflicted feelings about the Allied bombing campaign over occupied Nazi territory and also in Japan – largely on account of the amount of literature I have read about the ethics versus the necessities of the bombing campaigns.

-I have a friend who also visited the Museum in her trip to Hiroshima in June this year, and she likewise said that the exhibits and testimonies were moving.
-However, she was less enamored by what she felt was the one-sided perspective of the history that was being foisted on young Japanese students who were on excursions that weekday of her visit – that it was all suffering on their cities, and little untold of the misery the Japanese had already inflicted caused on South-East Asia and China by that point in their violent invasion of Asia.
-The presence of a lopsided viewpoint might indeed had been true and perhaps representative of the larger problem of the Japanese tendency to whitewash their role as belligerents in the war.
+I have a friend who also visited the Museum on her trip to Hiroshima in June this year, and she likewise said that the exhibits and testimonies were moving.
+However, she was less enamored by what she felt was the one-sided perspective of the history that was being foisted on young Japanese students who were on excursions on the weekday of her visit – that it was all suffering in their cities, and little told of the misery the Japanese had already inflicted on South-East Asia and China by that point in their violent invasion of Asia.
+The presence of a lopsided viewpoint might indeed have been true and perhaps representative of the larger problem of the Japanese tendency to whitewash their role as belligerents in the war.
 Nonetheless, if you can live with this Museum’s principal mission to document the effects of the atomic bomb, then it certainly does so very effectively.

 That’s a wrap for Day 08.
 Continued back in Fukuoka city for the next post!